abhaynayar/kumo/aws-certs/cloud-practitioner.md

         - Amazon DynamoDB Accelerator..
 Amazon DAX..

 ## Security:
 - Shared-Responsibility Model:
     -  AWS: of the cloud..  ie..  physical, network, hypervisor..
     -  Customer: in the cloud..  ie..  operating-system, application, data..
 - User-Permissions & Access:
     - AWS root account user.. owner of AWS account..  access & control anything..
+    - programmatic-access requires:  an access-key ID,  & a secret-access-key..
     - As soon as you create an account pls turn on MFA..
     - Still, you don't wanna use root-user for everything..
     - **AWS-IAM**:  for granular access instead..